CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.NOVEMBER.2019

 by Bruce Camber A First draft.
 It continues to be updated.

-In 1899 Max Planck defined four fundamental natural units.
-Defined as numbers by constants, they were so unusual, he ostensibly ignored them.
+1899: Max Planck’s four fundamental natural units.
+Numbers, calculated using constants, were so unusual, Planck ostensibly ignored them.
 Only a few scholars1 picked up on his numbers over the next 100 years.
-In 2001 Frank Wilczek2 began to pull those Plank numbers free from numerology,3 and Planck’s base units began getting more consistent attention.
+In 2001 Frank Wilczek2 authored three articles for Physics Today that began to pull those Plank numbers free from numerology,3 and Planck’s base units began getting more consistent attention.
 Today, the sciences have begun to recognize the Planck units and their unique potential to become part of (1) an integrative theory about the nature of things, possibly even a starting point for creation, and (2) the beginnings of complexity, a concept that helps us to understand the foundations of the sciences, mathematics, logic, and epistemology.

 Naively, we then started with Planck’s base units and multiplied by two.
 In 112 doublings we were back in the classroom and in just another 90 steps we were out to the current size and age of the universe and today’s current expansion of the universe.6